Roman Villa dig produces countless artefacts - scores of Time Team archeologists descend on the Banbury area this weekend for their first visit to the site near Broughton Castle

 Mr Westcott - who has been made an official member of the Time Team - said at the time: "The more we’re finding out about this part of north Oxfordshire, we’re realising at the head of the triangle between Fosse Way, Akeman Street and Watling Street was a very important Roman area.”

-Time Team's funding for the dig is being raised through crowdfunding on the Pateron site - https://www.patreon.com/TimeTeamOfficial - where fans can support the projects for a few pounds a month.
+Time Team's funding for the dig is being raised through crowdfunding on the Patreon site - https://www.patreon.com/TimeTeamOfficial - where fans can support the projects for a few pounds a month.

 Those supporting Time Team in this way are receiving several videos and news updates a day during the digs and being part of the excitement of discoveries in the trenches and also in the tents, where experts are examining the finds and determining their age and origin from all areas of life in and around the villa.